demisto/content/Packs/FeedAlienVault/Integrations/FeedAlienVaultOTXTaxii/README.md

-This integration fetches indicators from AlienVault OTX using a TAXII client.
+Use the AlienVault OTX integration to fetch indicators using a TAXII client.

-This integration can only fetch indicators from **active** collections - collections which contain at least a single indicator.
+This integration can only fetch indicators from **active** collections.
+Active collections are those which contain at least one indicator.

 ## Configure AlienVault OTX TAXII Feed on Demisto